akanelovw/akanelovw/README.md

 Hello, my name is Nikita.
 I'm a Software Engineer from Novosibirsk.
 I have always been interested in solving complex problems and learning new things.
-At the moment I am mastering Flask, studying algorithms, and want to study asynchronous programming.
+At the moment I am mastering Django, studying algorithms, and want to study asynchronous programming.
 I also have an interest in game development.
-In the future, I plan to learn C# to develop games in Unity.
+In the future, I plan to learn JS and React.
 Currently i am developing a web service for sharing short clips from games.

 - How to reach me: [![Telegram Badge](https://img.shields.io/badge/-akanelovw-blue?style=flat&logo=Telegram&logoColor=white)](https://t.me/akanelovw) E-mail: krul1wtd@yandex.ru